-The group meets Thursdays from 5:00 to 6:00 and consists of three to eight participants.
+The group meets Mondays from 5:30 to 6:30 and consists of three to eight participants.
 Participants are free to join at any time, but must call first to reserve a seat.

 Insurances accepted: Medicaid, Blue Cross and Blue Shield, Medica, Medicare, South Country Health Alliance, UCare, United Health Care